-Plans for Q3 2020 include:
+Plans for Q1 2021 include:

-- Continued development and finalizing of use case process and procedures - Reach Final Acceptance on the three new battery sites and place the batteries into service - Continued data collection on battery performance at the customer sites that are in service - Complete construction at the final remaining customer site - Begin testing of the customer aggregation software and enrollment of customer sites into the SCR and NYSEG DR programs
+- Continued development and finalizing of use case process and procedures. - Continued data collection on battery performance at the customer sites that are in service. - Analyzed battery availability over the year.

 The following report provides a progress update on the tasks, milestones, checkpoints, and lessons learned to date.